Adwords with Unknown Budgets and Beyond: Randomized Budget Oblivious Algorithm and Analysis

-For the above candidate solution, constraints \eqref{dual3} are obviously satisfied.
-Also by definition, constraint \eqref{dual1} holds with equality.
 It remains to show that inequalities \eqref{dual2} are satisfied.
-In fact, we show a stronger statement as described in the next lemma. \begin{lemma} Consider a resource $i\in I$ and seed $Y_{-i}=(y_j)_{j\in I\backslash\{i\}}$ denote the random seed in $\falg$ for all resources except $i\in I$.
+In fact, we show a stronger statement as described in the following lemma. \begin{lemma} Consider a resource $i\in I$ and let seed $Y_{-i}=(y_j)_{j\in I\backslash\{i\}}$ denote the random seed in $\falg$ for all resources except $i\in I$.
 Suppose that for the candidate solution \eqref{dualdef}, we have,